tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 It is used for coating articles and preparing non-stick utensils.

-**Preparation of Orlon (polyacrylonitrile - PAN):** It is prepared by the addition polymerisation of vinyl cyanide (acrylonitrile) using a peroxide initiator.
+**I. Preparation of Orlon (polyacrylonitrile - PAN):** It is prepared by the addition polymerisation of vinyl cyanide (acrylonitrile) using a peroxide initiator.

 ![](img15.1.png)